Built with

 • Capacity indicators

-This happens when files live outside the project environment.
+This happens when files live outside the project workspace.

 • Version control